holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The NFS daemon always listens on the unprivileged port 2049.
 An attacker without root privileges on a system can start a trojanised `nfsd` which will be bound to port 2049.

-* On a system that does not usually offer NFS, the attacker could then proceed to create a spear phishing attack, in which they lure the target to open a pdf or similar from the exported filesystem, or even using a fake ([pickled](https://github.com/micheloosterhof/cowrie/blob/master/data/fs.pickle)) filesystem.
+* On a system that does not usually offer NFS, the attacker could then proceed to create a spear phishing attack, in which they convince the target to open a PDF or similar from the exported filesystem, or even use a fake ([pickled](https://github.com/micheloosterhof/cowrie/blob/master/data/fs.pickle)) filesystem.
 As the export(s) would probably be on an internal network, target trust levels would be very high, or...
-* If they can find a way to stop an existing `nfsd` and run their own, clients may communicate with the trojanised `nfsd` and possibly consume similar exports.
-By replacing a NFS daemon with a trojanised replica, the attacker would also have access to the resources that the legitimate daemon controls.
+* If they can find a way to stop an existing `nfsd` and run their own daemon, clients may communicate with the trojanised `nfsd` and possibly consume similar exports.
+By replacing an NFS daemon with a trojanised replica, the attacker would also have access to the resources that the legitimate daemon controls.

 The ports that a Linux server will bind its daemons to are listed in `/etc/services`.

-As well as various privilege escalation vulnerabilities, NFS has also suffered from various buffer overflow vulnerabilities.
+In addition to various privilege escalation vulnerabilities, NFS has also suffered from various buffer overflow vulnerabilities.

 ### Lack of Visibility {#vps-identify-risks-lack-of-visibility}
 ![](images/ThreatTags/average-common-difficult-moderate.png)

-As I was writing this section, I realised that visibility is actually an asset, so I went back and added it... actually to several chapters.
-Without visibility, an attacker can do a lot more damage than they could if you were watching them and able to react, or even if you have good auditing capabilities.
-It is in fact an asset that attackers often try and remove for this very reason.
+As I was writing this section, I realised that visibility for defenders is itself an asset, so I went back and added it to several chapters.
+Without the worry of being observed, an attacker can do a lot more damage than they could if you were watching them and able to react, or even if you have good auditing capabilities.
+It is in fact an asset that attackers try deny defenders of and remove for this very reason.

 Any attacker worth their weight will try to [cover their tracks](https://www.win.tue.nl/~aeb/linux/hh/hh-13.html) as they progress.
 Once an attacker has shell access to a system, they may:

-* Check running processes to make sure that they have not left anything they used to enter still running
+* Check running processes to make sure that they have not left anything they used to gain access still running
 * Remove messages in logs related to their break (walk) in
-* Same with the shell history file.
+* Alter or remove the shell history file.
 Or even:
   `ln /dev/null ~/.bash_history -sf` so that all following history vanishes.
 * They may change time stamps on new files with:
   `touch -r <referenceFile> <fileThatGetsReferenceFileTimeStampsApplied>`
-  Or better is to use the original date-time:
+  Or they may use the original date-time:

     {linenos=off}
         touch -r <originalFile> <trojanFile>
         mv <trojanFile> <originalFile>

 * Make sure any trojan files they drop are the same size as the originals
-* Replace `md5sum` so that it contains sums for the files that were replaced including itself.
-Although if an administrator ran `rpm -V` or `debsums -c` (Debian, Ubuntu) it would not be affected by a modified `md5sum`.
+* Replace `md5sum` so that it contains sums for the files that were replaced, including `md5sum` itself.
+However, if an administrator ran `rpm -V` or `debsums -c` (Debian, Ubuntu) it would not be affected by a modified `md5sum`.

-If an attacker wants their actions to be invisible, they may try replacing the likes of `ps`, `pstree`, `top`, `ls` and possibly `netstat` or `ss`, and/or many other tools that reveal information about the system, if they are trying to hide network activity from the host.
+If an attacker wants their actions to be invisible, they may try replacing the likes of `ps`, `pstree`, `top`, `ls`, `netstat` or `ss`, and/or many other tools that reveal information about the system, particulalry if they are trying to hide network activity from the host.

-Taking things further, an attacker may load a kernel module that modifies the `readdir()` call and the `proc` filesystem so that any changes on the file system are untrustworthy, or if going to the length of loading custom modules, everything can be done from kernel space which is invisible until reboot.
+Taking things a step further, an attacker may load a kernel module that modifies the `readdir()` call and the `proc` filesystem so that any changes on the file system are untrustworthy.
+If they go so far as to load custom modules, everything can be done from kernel space, which is invisible until reboot.

-Without visibility, an attacker can access your system(s) and, alter, [copy](https://github.com/m57/dnsteal), modify information without you knowing they did it.
-Even launch DoS attacks without you noticing anything before it is to late.
+Without defender visibility, an attacker can access your system(s) and, alter, [copy](https://github.com/m57/dnsteal), and/or modify information without you knowing they did so.
+They may even launch DoS attacks without you noticing anything before it is to late.

 ### Docker {#vps-identify-risks-docker}

-With the continual push for shorter development cycles, combined with continuous delivery, cloud and virtual based infrastructure, containers have become an important part of the continuous delivery pipeline.
+With the continual push for shorter development cycles, combined with continuous delivery, as well as cloud and virtual based infrastructure, containers have become an important part of the continuous delivery pipeline.
 Docker has established itself as a top contender in this space.

-Many of Dockers defaults favour ease of use over security, in saying that, Docker's security considerations follow closely.
-After working with Docker, the research I have performed in writing these sections on Docker security, and in having the chance to [discuss](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) many of my concerns and preconceived ideas with the Docker Security team lead Diogo Mónica over this period, it is my belief that by default Docker containers, infrastructure and orchestration provide better security than running your applications in Virtual Machines (VMs).
-Just be careful when comparing containers with VMs, as this is analogous with comparing apples with oranges.
+Many of Docker's defaults favour ease of use over security, in saying that, Docker's security considerations follow closely.
+After working with Docker, the research I have performed in writing these sections on Docker security, while having the chance to [discuss](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) many of my concerns and ideas with the Docker Security team lead, Diogo Mónica, it is my belief that, by default, Docker containers, infrastructure and orchestration provide better security than running your applications in Virtual Machines (VMs).
+Just be careful when comparing containers with VMs, as this is analogous with comparing apples to oranges.

-The beauty in terms of security that Docker provides is immense configurability to improve the security many times more than the defaults.
-In order to do this, you will have to invest some time and effort into learning about the possible issues, features and how to configure them.
-It is this visibility that I have attempted to create in these sections on Docker security.
+Docker security provides immense configurability to improve its security posture many times over better than defaults.
+In order to do this properly, you will have to invest some time and effort into learning about the possible issues, features, and how to configure them.
+I have attempted to illuminate this specifically in these sections on Docker security.

-Docker security is similar to VPS security, except there is a much larger attack surface, due to running many containers with many different packages, many of which do not receive timely security updates, as noted by [banyan](https://www.banyanops.com/blog/analyzing-docker-hub/) and [the morning paper](https://blog.acolyer.org/2017/04/03/a-study-of-security-vulnerabilities-on-docker-hub/).
+Docker security is similar to VPS security, except there is a much larger attack surface.
+This is most noteworthy when running many containers with different packages, many of which do not receive timely security updates, as noted by [banyan](https://www.banyanops.com/blog/analyzing-docker-hub/) and [the morning paper](https://blog.acolyer.org/2017/04/03/a-study-of-security-vulnerabilities-on-docker-hub/).

-A monolithic kernel such as the Linux kernel, containing tens of millions of lines of code, which are reachable from untrusted applications via all sorts of networking, USB, driver APIs Has a huge attack surface.
+A monolithic kernel, such as the Linux kernel, which contains tens of millions of lines of code, and can be reached by untrusted applications via all sorts of networking, USB, and driver APIs, has a huge attack surface.
 Adding Docker into the mix has the potential to expose all these vulnerabilities to each and every running container, and its applications within, thus making the attack surface of the kernel grow exponentially.

-Docker leverage's many features that have been in the Linux kernel for years, which provide a lot of security enhancements out of the box.
+Docker leverage's many features that have been in the Linux kernel for years, which provide many security enhancements out of the box.
 The Docker Security Team are working hard to add additional tooling and techniques to further harden their components, this has become obvious as I have investigated many of them.
 You still need to know what all the features, tooling and techniques are, and how to use them, in order to determine whether your container security is adequate for your needs.

-From the [Docker overview](https://docs.docker.com/engine/understanding-docker/), it says: “_Docker provides the ability to package and run an application in a loosely isolated environment_”.
+From the [Docker overview](https://docs.docker.com/engine/understanding-docker/), it states: “_Docker provides the ability to package and run an application in a loosely isolated environment_”.
 Later in the same document it says: "_Each container is an isolated and secure application platform, but can be given access to resources running in a different host or container_" leaving the "loosely" out.
-Then it goes on to say: “_Encapsulate your applications (and supporting components) into Docker containers_”.
-The meaning of encapsulate is to enclose, but If we are only loosely isolating, then we’re not really enclosing are we?
+It continues to say: “_Encapsulate your applications (and supporting components) into Docker containers_”.
+The meaning of encapsulate is to enclose, but Ii we are only loosely isolating, then we’re not really enclosing are we?
 I will address this concern in the following Docker sections and subsections.

-To start with, I am going to discuss many areas where we can improve container security, then at the end of this Docker section I will discuss why application security is far more of a concern than container security.
+To start with, I am going to discuss many areas where we can improve container security.
+At the end of this Docker section I will discuss why application security is of far more concern than container security.

 #### Consumption from [Registries](https://docs.docker.com/registry/)
 ![](images/ThreatTags/average-verywidespread-easy-moderate.png)

-Similar to [Consuming Free and Open Source](#web-applications-identify-risks-consuming-free-and-open-source) from the Web Applications chapter, many of us trust the images on docker hub without much consideration to the possible defective packages within.
+Similar to [Consuming Free and Open Source](#web-applications-identify-risks-consuming-free-and-open-source) from the Web Applications chapter, many of us trust the images on Docker hub without much consideration for the possibly defective packages within.
 There have been quite a few reports with varying numbers of vulnerable images as noted by Banyan and "the morning paper" mentioned above.

 The Docker Registry [project](https://github.com/docker/distribution) is an open-source server side application that lets you store and distribute Docker images.
-You could run your own registry as part of your organisations Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
+You could run your own registry as part of your organisation's Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
 Some of the public known instances of the registry are:

 * [Docker Hub](https://hub.docker.com/explore/)
 * EC2 Container Registry